-If your SSN was exposed…call one of the credit bureaus – Experian, TransUnion or Equifax – and ask them to put a fraud alert on your account.
+Call one of the credit bureaus.
+That’s Experian, TransUnion or Equifax.
+Ask them to put a fraud alert on your account.
 (Like a game of telephone, the one you call will tell the others.)
 This alert shows future lenders that you’re on the lookout for potential identity fraud.
 So they should be careful before approving new loans or credit card applications in your name.
 Setting up an alert also gives you free access to your credit report.
-If you see something, say something.
+If you see something fishy there, say something.

-If your passwords were exposed...retire ‘yourpetsname123’ as your go-to.
+Retire ‘yourpetsname123’ as your go-to ASAP.
 It had to happen sometime.
 While you’re at it, switch up the answers to any site security questions.
 Because honesty can be a bad policy here.
-Things like your mom’s maiden name or an old street address can be Googled or found on social media.
-Pro tip: To really throw hackers off, use wrong, hard-to-guess answers (the kind with random characters and numbers).
+Things like your birthday, mom’s maiden name or an old street address can be Googled or found on social media.
+Pro tip: to really throw hackers off, use wrong, hard-to-guess answers (the kind with random characters and numbers).
 Just don’t forget what you wrote later.

-If your financial account numbers were exposed...sleep with one eye open.
+Keep a close eye on your bank statements.
+And sleep with one eye open.
 JK.
-But do keep a closer eye on your statements, so you can jump on any sketchy activity.
+But you'll want to jump on any sketchy activity.
 Banks have protections in place to refund fraudulent charges...if you tell them ASAP.
 Play it safe by requesting a fresh new card and account number sooner than later.